Shire court

-A Shire court, or moot was an Anglo-Saxon legal institution, used to maintain law and order at a local level, and perform various administrative functions, including the collection of taxes for the central government.
+A shire court or shire moot was an Anglo-Saxon government institution, used to maintain law and order at a local level, and perform various administrative functions, including the collection of taxes for the central government.

 The system originated in Wessex, then expanded to other parts of England.
-Although retained after the 1066 Norman conquest, it gradually lost its power, before the shire courts were formally abolished by the 1846 County Court Act.
+Although retained after the 1066 Norman Conquest, it gradually lost its power, before the shire courts were formally abolished by the County Courts Act 1846.

 Purpose and membership

-Headed by an Earl, it was composed of local magnates, both secular and spiritual, who sat in council for the shire; also present was the county sheriff, or shire-reeve, whom, after the conquest, became the king's representative.
-There-after also it appears courts were headed by the local bishop, who determined the result, while the sheriff ensured it was carried out.
+Headed by an Earl, it was composed of local magnates, both secular and spiritual, who sat in council for the shire; also present was the county sheriff, or shire-reeve, who, after the conquest, became the king's representative.
+Thereafter it appears courts were headed by the local bishop, who determined the result, while the sheriff ensured it was carried out.

 Most legal issues, including theft or murder, were managed by tithing and hundred courts in the south, or wapentakes in the northern shires.
 The shire court primarily dealt with civil issues, such as land disputes, and met at least twice a year, acting as a Court of Appeal; an issue had to have been rejected three times by a hundred court before it was passed up to the shire court.

 Using multiple courts often led to arguments over jurisdiction, that delayed legal resolution; in addition to those of the hundreds, these included borough.
 It was possible for a wealthy and determined individual to delay judgement almost indefinitely, but few were powerful enough to do so regularly.

 The practice originated in Wessex, then gradually expanded into the rest of England; a similar model was used in Wales, particularly after the 1284 Statute of Rhuddlan, although some unique Welsh practices were retained.

 Another important function was collecting taxes for central government.
 Outside urban areas, Anglo-Saxon England was a non-cash economy, based on barter, or in kind payments.
 The process monetised taxes paid in goods or food lower down, with the members of the court then responsible for converting it into coin.